allannjuguna/allannjuguna.github.io/_posts/2022-7-19-ShehacksKEintervasityCTF-Kca.md

 ### Overflow
 The first challenge was quite simple.
-We get a prompt `Overflow into the buffer to get the flag!`.
+We get a prompt `'Overflow into the buffer to get the flag!'`.
 The first thing I did was to enter many A's on the program's user input to see how it would react.

 ![image]({{ site.baseurl }}/images/kcactf/23.png)